Leicester City Centre: Transport

 The main bus companies serving the city centre are Arriva Midlands, Centrebus, First Leicester, Stagecoach Midlands and Roberts Coaches.
 There are two main bus stations; St Margaret's Bus Station, is on Gravel Street to the north of the centre and the Haymarket Bus Station is on Charles Street.
 A number of bus services terminate at on-street stops within the city.
 Regional and national coaches depart from St Margaret's Bus Station which was opened on 3 May 1985 and had a major refurbishment completed in March 2007..
 Haymarket bus station which lies next to and serves as a transport hub for Haymarket Shopping Centre was developed at a proposed cost of £2m in mid-1994, coinciding with a major refurbishment of the adjacent Haymarket Shopping Centre complex.
 It underwent a major upgrade and expansion starting September 2014.
 The upgraded station opened in May 2016.

 In late 2019, work started on a link road that would improve access between the two bus stations and allow for more pedestrianisation around the clock tower area.

 Leicester London Road is now the only railway station in the city centre, after the closure of Leicester Belgrave Road and Leicester Central in the 1960s.

 There are more than 8,500 off-street car parking spaces available in four distinct parking zones around the city centre.
 These are complemented by some 1,500 park and ride spaces at hubs around the city.

-Leicester City used to have a tram network: firstly horse-drawn under Leicester Tramways Company from 1874 then it was taken over by Leicester Corporation Tramways in 1901 who ran electric trams from 1904 until they ceased operation on 9 November 1949 to be replaced with bus services; a modern light rail network or tram system still a reserved option for the council's planning team.